Signal Intelligence Regiment (KONA): Feste 5

 The unit had a headcount of around 170 men and operated around 50 radio intercept sets.
 It had the usual mix of staff prevalent in KONA 1 Feste.

 Feste 6

 Feste 6 was the former Army Fixed Intercept Station at Tulln.
-It had a strength of around 130 personnel and similar sectioned layout as Feste 5.
+It had a strength of around 130 personnel and a similar layout of sections as Feste 5.

 NAZ T

 KONA 4 had two Close Range Signal Intelligence Platoons: NAZ T and NAZ W.

-NAZ T consisted of 42 men, among them was Turkish linguists, cryptanalysts and interpreters.
+NAZ T consisted of 42 men, among them were Turkish linguists, cryptanalysts and interpreters.
 NAZ T had the following layout: